carlosoravia/carlosoravia/README.md

 [berinox.com:](https://www.berinox.com/) The frontend of the site was an already existing template which was created by an old employee of the company.
 For this project i've created all the pages but i didn't touch the navbar or other parts, my task was to create the pages and improve the video on the homepage.
 It uses Twig as engine template, Bootstrap 3 plus CSS for gryds and JS for the logic.

-[ficiphotography.com:](https://www.ficiphotography.com/) |  WORK IN PROGRESS... | This site is for a friend who is a photographer.
-I choose Laravel 10 (PHP based) as framework with Livewire 2 and Tailwind CSS for front-end.
-The photographer goal was to have a place where manage his photos and shows, plus gahter info requests or new leads.

-### Site Features

-The site owner can upload his new images with:
-  - Title.
-  - Caption.
-  - Category.

-Upload shows with:
-  - Title.
-  - Event date.
-  - Caption.
-  - Images of the show.

-Manage site's content with a personalized Dashboard:
-    -  Manage request infos inside his Dashboard.
-    -  Manage site content form tables with controls such "delete", etc...
-    -  Have site Insights about users, info request, etc...

 ## Something more about me!